You On AI Field Guide · The Homework Question The You On AI Field Guide Home

 Origin

-The question scene in The Orange Pill and the developmental analysis in this volume.
+The question scene in You On AI and the developmental analysis in this volume.
 The pedagogical principle has older roots in Dewey's experiential-learning framework and in the cognitive-load tradition from John Sweller onward.

 Key Ideas